pvdz/preval/tests/cases/normalize/binary/with/arr/method_call_escape.md

 - (todo) arr mutation may be able to inline this method: tmpArrElement
-- (todo) arr mutation may be able to inline this method: tmpMCF
-- (todo) can we always safely clone ident refs in this case?
 - (todo) support array reads statement type VarStatement
-- (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope

 ## Globals